Overview

 It's an FPGA and open source, so the applications are endless.

 The figure below shows a block diagram of the FPGA Verilog modules comprising a typical Private Island instantiation.
-Note that the SERDES/PCS functionality is provided by a hard macrocell inside the Lattice ECP5UM.
+Note that the SERDES/PCS functionality is typically provided by a hard macrocell inside an FPGA.
 The receive (rx) path is into the soft Ethernet switch, and the transmit path is out of the switch.

 Project Goals